<<

 Bobby, one of the four survivors from the first (infinitely superior) film, has developed a ‘super fuel’ for dirt track bikes, along with Ruby (now called Rachel), one of the original ‘cannibals’ – although she goes to great pains to make sure that everyone knows she didn’t actually eat anyone.

-The only problem is, Bobby is still suffering from Post-Traumatic Stress from his experiences in the desert “8 years ago”, and his biker team are going in for a competition there.
+The only problem is, Bobby is still suffering from post-traumatic stress from his experiences in the desert “8 years ago” and his biker team are going in for a competition there.
 He’s refusing to go, despite psychiatric help and advice.

 After a brief and hilariously inept attempt to inject some ‘red-herring’ tension into a boring opening, we are introduced to the two ‘stars’ of the film, Roy and Cass.
 Roy is the typical all-American hero type, Cass is a partially psychic blind girl with an irritatingly erratic spidey-sense.
 We also meet the biker team, consisting of some of the most annoying caricatures known to man.
-These include: Harry, the ‘hilarious’ practical joker; Foster, the black ‘comic’ relief; and Hulk, the older, hippy-looking leader.
+These include: Harry, the ‘hilarious’ practical joker; Foster, the ‘comic’ relief; and Hulk, the older, hippy-looking leader.
 Then there are the completely disposable girlfriends, one black (Sue), one plain (Jane).
 And Cass, of course.

 Anyway, Ruby/Rachel goes with the group into the desert, despite the fact that she knows there were cannibalistic mutants roaming about 8 years ago…and there should still be some, at least her own mother (she didn’t die in the first film).
 What is possibly going to happen to them?